stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

     <img src="images/dalle/joinedkeyboard1.png" alt="Joined Keyboard Image" style="width: 15em; height: auto;" />
 </div>

-Would you like to have ChatGPT list, search, read and modify your local files and have it execute (e.g. build and test) actions locally to support you in your development processes?
+Would you like to have ChatGPT list, search, read your local files, discuss them with you, and modify them and have it execute (e.g. build and test) actions locally to support you in your development processes?
 Then this might be for you.
 The Co-Developer GPT Engine can either work as a [ChatGPT plugin](https://openai.com/blog/chatgpt-plugins) or provide the actions for a OpenAI